IBM/cpd-cli/cpdbr-oadp/README.md

 ## Prerequisites

-Cluster
-- podman is installed on the cluster.
-It is needed to install the cpdbr-velero-plugin.

 Client
 - The OpenShift client "oc" is included in the PATH and has access to the cluster.
+- podman is installed on the client system with access to the cluster.
+It is needed to install the cpdbr-velero-plugin.

 Object storage
 - Access to object storage is required.
 It is used by OADP/Velero to store docker images, Kubernetes resource definitions, and restic backups.
+- A bucket must be created in object storage.
+The name of bucket is specified in the Velero custom resource when instantiating a Velero instance.

 ## Security and Roles